-Title Hydrological Modelling Code 4HYD503 Department Hydrology Prerequisites 4HYD332 OR EQUIVALENT Co-requisites 4HYD222 Aim integrated hydrology.
-This modu concepts, model usage, and mo- reconnaissance studies that pre- the field program, and for predic- vide a comprehensive tool for simula le will familiarize students with hydro delling limitations.
-They will further a cede field investigations, interpretati tive studies in estimating future field urface water hydrology and groundw ological modelling apply modelling to ve studies following behaviour.
-An be followed using Mike SHE and Mike 11 software packages.
-Content Integrated Hydrology Overview of Models and Modelling (Conceptual, Physical, Statistical and numerical models) Conceptual and Numerical Modelling Modelling Applications (surface water models, groundwater models, integrated models) Introduction to Mike SHE as an integrated model Overview of SZ, UZ and Evapo-transpiration (ET) Mike SHE Saturated (SZ) And Unsaturated Zone (UZ) Exercises Overview of MIKE 11 And Surface Water Assessment MIKE 11 Exercises Principles of Calibration Case Studies and Future Directions Mike SHE Project 40% Continuous Assessment comprising assignments and 60% Summative DP Requirement Assessments comprising a three hour examination at the end of the Module Dr Keyullellielli Completion of all Exercises and Interim assessments
+Title Hydrological Modelling Code 4HYD503 Department Hydrology

+Prerequisites 4HYD332 OR EQUIVALENT Co-requisites 4HYD222 Aim The aim of this module is to provide a comprehensive tool for simulating all aspects of integrated hydrology.
+This module will familiarize students with hydrological modelling concepts, model usage, and modelling limitations.
+They will further apply modelling to reconnaissance studies that precede field investigations, interpretative studies following the field program, and for predictive studies in estimating future field behaviour.
+An integrative approach between surface water hydrology and groundwater hydrology will be followed using Mike SHE and Content Mike 11 software packages.
+Integrated Hydrology Overview of Models and Modelling (Conceptual, Physical, Statistical and numerical models) Conceptual and Numerical Modelling Modelling Applications (surface water models, groundwater models, integrated models) Introduction to Mike SHE as an integrated model Overview of SZ, UZ and Evapo-transpiration (ET) Mike SHE Saturated (SZ) And Unsaturated Zone (UZ) Exercises Overview of MIKE 11 And Surface Water MIKE 11 Exercises Principles of Calibration Case Studies and Future Directions Assessment Mike SHE Project 40% Continuous Assessment comprising assignments and 60% Summative Assessments comprising a three hour examination at the end of the Module DP Requirement Exercises and Interim a ssessments

-Title Water Resources Management Code 4HYD504 Department Hydrology Prerequisites 4HYD342 OR EQUIVALENT Co-requisites None Aim This module will cover various aspects of water resources management that are important to South Africa at the present time.
+Title Water Resources Management Code 4HYD504 Department Hydrology Prerequisites 4HYD342 OR EQUIVALENT Co-requisites None Aim management that are impo time.
+The various aspects will focus on problems and experiencing in balancing we The country is very much in This module will cover various aspects of water resources management that are important to South Africa at the present time.
 The various aspects will be covered in varying detail and will focus on problems and difficulties that the country is experiencing in balancing water availability and water demand.
-The country is very much in a state of transition and considerable effort is needed to ensure that water is managed in an equitable and sustainable manner.
-Content History of water law and water policy in South Africa (up to 1994); Development of the new Water Act (white papers, policy documents); Water Act of 1998; Implications of the new Water Act (The Reserve, Resource Directed Measures, Source Directed Controls Water Allocation Reform); National water resources strategy (Restructuring of water management in South Africa); Water Conservation and Water Demand Management; Integrated water resources management; Dams and Development (social and economic constraints to water resources management) Assessment 40% Continuous Assessment comprising assignments and 60% Summative Assessments comprising a three hour examination at the end of the Module DP Requirement Completion of all assignments
+The country is very much in a state of transition and considerable effort is needed to ensure that water is managed Content 1994); Development of the new Water Act (white pa History of water law and water policy in South Africa (up to 1994); Development of the new Water Act (white papers, policy documents); Water Act of 1998; Implications of the new Water

+Act (The Reserve, Resource Directed Measures, Source Directed Controls Water Allocation Reform); National water resources strategy (Restructuring of water management in South Africa); Water Conservation and Water Demand Management; Integrated water resources management; Dams and Development (social and economic constraints to water resources management) Assessment 40% Continuous Assessment comprising assignments and 60% Summative Assessments comprising a three hour examination at the end of the Module DP Requirement Completion of all assignments

-Title Hydro informatics Code 4HYD505 Department Hydrology Prerequisites 4HYD311& 4HYD321, 4HYD332 & 4HYD342 OR EQUIVALENTS Co-requisites 4HYD222 Aim The module aims to give a broad overview of the incomputer methods and tools in hydrology and wate • Content Introduction to basic concepts (data vs information) Data types (notional, rational, spatial, temporal, rem Data management data modelling (databases, data The role of data in hydrology and water resources in Methods and tools to convert data into information (Advances and limitations in computing systems driv speed computers, large memory, large storage cap computing).
-Advances in Information dissemination (mapping, g The integration of computing methods such as Geo Mike SHE, Remote sensing, and computer mapping note, raster, vector warehouses, etc) nanagement. modells, modelling ring information ge acity, parallel compraphing, 3D graph graphical information in hydrology. n).
-I).
-Ineration (High puting, cloud ics, videos, etc.).
-Ion Systems and Assessment 40% Continuous Assessment comprising assignments and 60% Summative Assessments comprising a three hour examination at the end of the Module DP Requirement Completion of all assignments
+Title Hydroinformatics Code 4HYD505 Department Hydrology Prerequisites 4HYD311& 4HYD321, 4HYD332 & 4HYD342 OR EQUIVALENTS Co-requisites 4HYD222 Aim The module aims to give a broad of current and future based compute hydrology and water resources may r methods and too • Content Introduction to basic concepts (dai Data types (notional, rational, spat vector, etc.), Data management data modelling etc), The role of data in hydrology and with Methods and tools to convert data modelling).
+Advances and limitations in computinformation generation (High spee large storage capacity, parallel control Advances in Information disseminating graphics, videos, etc.).
+The integration of computing methinformation Systems and Mike SH computer mapping in hydrology. dial, temporal, remainder (databases, datawater resources note into information (dating systems drived computers, large mputing, cloud coation (mapping, goods such as Geoe, Remote sensir warehouses, nanagement. models, ring e memory, mputing). raphing, 3D graphical ng, and Assessment 40% Continuous Assessment comprising assignments and 60% Summative Assessments comprising a three hour examination at the end of the Module DP Requirement Completion of all assignments